mariohealth/v0/backend/mario-health-data-pipeline/seeds/prompt_master_market.md

 - Academic medical center or flagship hospital
 - Regional referral dominance
 - Concentration of specialty and tertiary care
+- Reputation/brand that shapes utilization patterns

 If two anchors compete symmetrically and neither dominates routine care, define **separate markets**.

+**Multi-anchor markets are allowed only when:**
+- Systems are geographically clustered (e.g., multiple hospitals in same medical district)
+- No single system dominates >60% of market share
+- Residents use both systems interchangeably for routine care

 ---